itsaayush29/Iphone-_Clone/README.md

 ## <a name="introduction">🤖 Introduction</a>

 This is a clone of Apple's iPhone 15 Pro website using React.js and TailwindCSS.
-It highlights the effective use of GSAP (Greensock Animations) and Three.js for displaying iPhone 15 Pro models in various colors and shapes.

 ## <a name="tech-stack">⚙️ Tech Stack</a>